NTU-Advanced-Compiler/2024-Fall-HW0/README.md

 # Getting Started

-1. Fork this repository
+1. Fork this repository:

 - Click the "Fork" button in the upper right corner.
 - Select your account as the destination for the fork.

+2. Enable the workflows on your forked project:

+- Click the "Actions" button on your forked repository.
+- Click the "I understand my workflows, go ahead and enable them" button.

-2. Clone your forked repository recursively to ensure you get the Bril submodule:
+3. Clone your forked repository recursively to ensure you get the Bril submodule:

 ```=sh
 git clone --recursive <url-of-your-forked-repo>